Starkey Hearing Technologies: Recent developments and accessories

 In 2014, Starkey introduced Halo, a hearing aid that works with the iPhone and an associated app.

 In 2016, the company introduced high-tech hearing aids with more powerful processors and software, aimed at aging baby boomers; their marketing emphasized its ability to help its users hear music well.

 In 2017, the iQ product family was unveiled.
 Products in this family deliver pristine audio and exceptional listening clarity.
 Muse IQ Rechargeable delivers continuous, stable power to ensure users' hearing aids are always ready for use.

 In 2018, the company introduced Livio AI, the world’s first hearing aid with embedded sensors and artificial intelligence.
 A multi-purpose hearing aid, Livio AI is the first device to track physical activity and cognitive health as measured by hearing aid use.
 Other features of Livio AI include language translation, fall detection and alerts, tap control, and other features.
 The product launch also included a new app, the Thrive Hearing Control app, and three new wireless accessories—the Starkey Hearing Technologies TV, the Remote and the Remote Microphone +.

-In addition, Starkey offers two accessories for hearing protection: a line of digital hearing aids called SoundGear that enhance sound quality while protecting ears from sudden loud noises and custom-fit earplugs which protect workers and others from unusually loud or noisy environments.
+In addition, Starkey offers two accessories for hearing protection: a line of digital hearing aids called SoundGear that enhance sound quality while protecting ears from sudden loud noises and custom-fit earplugs that protect workers and others from unusually loud or noisy environments.

 Starkey Hearing Foundation

 According to the World Health Organization, as of 2019, approximately 466 million people worldwide, including 34 million children, have disabling hearing loss.
 One of WHO's responses has been to build partnerships "to develop strong hearing care programmes."
 To address hearing loss facing those in developing nations, in 1984 Austin and his spouse, Tani Austin, founded the Starkey Hearing Foundation.
-Together, they have been active in "building sustainable, community-based systems of hearing healthcare around the world to empower local communities and ensure the people helped are able to achieve their full potential in life."
 In 2015, Tani Austin was honored at the United Nations by the United States Federation for Middle East Peace as Female Philanthropist of the Year.

 To help raise funds, the foundation holds an annual gala that is attended by various celebrities.
 As of 2017, the foundation had donated one million hearing aids to those in need around the world.

 During the COVID-19 pandemic, Starkey suspended its Hear Now Program and is yet to release a date to resume services.